sarvagyakrcs/magnetar/README.md

 - tl;dr: we started with a simple CF Worker router spraying requests + collecting 5xx via a “collector” worker and dumping into Postgres
 - collector is just an abstraction, all workers directly publish telemetry to `telemetry topic in kafka and communicate via kafka-http-bridge`
 - now telemetry goes straight from the router → Kafka REST proxy → Go learner (Thompson Sampling) → router, Redis stays only for round-robin state, and learners consume Kafka instead of relying on a fragile Redis buffer
+- yup ngrok works for exposing the router but it rate-limits at ~400 req/min so I mostly run the router locally for stress tests (test-bed still has ngrok URLs baked in if you want to try it)

 ## How to run
 ### Step - 1